 Using 7 of the M12 x 90 bolts and 2 of the M12 x 110 bolts (with the pulleys attached), with the help of another person attach the top cross support to the posts.
 Do not fully tighten these bolts at this time.

-Be sure to attach the scale bracket and water line bracket as shown below.
+Be sure to attach the scale bracket as shown below.

 Attach the lubrication tank using the attached hardware as shown below.